VHRanger/nodevectors/README.md

 (Upcoming).

-GGVec can be used to learn embeddings directly from an edgelist file when the `order` parameter is constrained to be 1.
-This means you can embed arbitrarily large graphs without loading them into RAM.
+GGVec can be used to learn embeddings directly from an edgelist file (or stream) when the `order` parameter is constrained to be 1.
+This means you can embed arbitrarily large graphs without ever loading them entirely into RAM.

 ### Related Projects